 Police recorded crime in Nottinghamshire increased by 12.2% in 2016/17 compared to a national increase of 10%.
 This reflects a growing trend seen since March 2014.
-The trend has been significantly
+The trend has been significantly impacted by continuing improvements in recording processes and practices, particularly in relation to public order offences which increased by 93% during the year, and to a lesser extent by the introduction of new criminal offence categories.
+Some genuine increases in crime are also believed to have occurred over the last year at both a local and national level.

-In respect of acquisitive crime, theft offences accounted for around 46% of all Police recorded crimes in 2016/17, but only around 32% of all estimated 'Crime Harm' based on the ONS Crime Harm Index
+In respect of acquisitive crime, theft offences accounted for around 46% of all Police recorded crimes in 2016/17, but only around 32% of all estimated 'Crime Harm' based on the ONS Crime Harm Index.